What is a Registered Agent in Delaware?

 What happens if my Delaware Registered Agent resigns?

-If your Registered Agent in Delaware resigns, you will need to appoint a new Registered Agent promptly.
-Delaware law requires that your business has a Registered Agent at all times.
+If your Statutory Agent in Delaware resigns, you will need to appoint a new Statutory Agent promptly.
+Delaware law requires that your business has a Statutory Agent at all times.
 Failure to appoint a new one within the specified period may result in your business falling out of good standing with the state.

 -